JGefroh/oneline/README.md

-# 1line
+# OneLine

-1line is a personal assistant chatbot intended to simplify my life.
+OneLine is a personal assistant chatbot intended to simplify my life.

 # Features: